Aminraissi/Aminraissi/README.md

 ---

-### 👨‍💻 About Me
+### 🚀 About Me
-🎓 Studied Software Engineering at ISSAT Kasserine, currently an engineering student at ESPRIT, Tunisia
-💻 Experienced with Java, Python, Rust, MySQL/PostgreSQL, Symfony, and JavaFX
-☁️ Specializing in Cloud Computing and secure architecture
-🔒 Passionate about Cybersecurity and threat analysis
+Welcome to my GitHub profile!
+I'm passionate about coding and continuous learning.

+- 🔭 Currently working on exciting projects in **mobile development**
-💭 Always learning new technologies and improving my skills
+- 🌱 Always learning new technologies and improving my skills
+- 👯 Looking to collaborate on open source and impactful projects
+- 💬 Ask me about Java, Python, or anything tech!

 ---